mohebifar/react-native-loader/README.md

 ```

 ### Android
-It works out of the box for android.
+For Android, it works out of the box.

 ### iOS
 For iOS, add `ART.xcodeproj` from `node_modules/react-native/React/Libraries/ART` to your Libraries then link `libART.a`.